 Eric is married to the beautiful and talented Kristin Myers Harvey, who inspired this blog.
 She is an Interaction Designer whose work can be seen here.
-He is also the father of Jane, who was born in 2014.
+He is also the father of Jane and Amelia,.

 Eric is very slowly going blind, and he’s a good bit of the way there already.
 He has been diagnosed with Retinitis Pigmentosa, a degenerative retinal disease that has led to legal blindness and will inevitably cause full blindness in the future.
 For more information on Eric’s vision, see the following posts:

 Eric is intent on finding creative new ways to engage in scholarship, family, and the world as a blind person.
 He is writing this blog to share the process and hopefully learn from others who might wander by.